Search Pediatric Pulmonology

-Comprehensive Care for Even the Most Complex Lung Conditions
+Comprehensive Care for Even the Most Complex Lung Conditions in Children

-University Hospitals Rainbow Babies & Children’s Hospital has one of the most comprehensive and integrated pediatric pulmonology programs in the nation.
-Our pulmonary specialists are at the forefront of life-changing clinical research, and we participate in clinical trials that offer new hope to patients and families with lung-related diseases.
+University Hospitals Rainbow Babies & Children’s Hospital has one of the most comprehensive and integrated pediatric pulmonology programs in the country.
+Our pulmonologists are at the forefront of life-changing clinical research, participating in clinical trials that offer new hope to patients and families affected by lung-related diseases.
 We take an integrated approach to treating lung diseases in children so that your child can meet with a range of specialists as needed, usually together in a multidisciplinary clinic.

 - Asthma: Recurrent episodes of coughing, wheezing, chest tightness and trouble breathing, often triggered by infections and allergies in children.